Scotland’s Oldest Bridges.

 1. National Library of Scotland.

 William Roy's Military Survey of Scotland 1747-55.
 The originals are in the British Library: good copies, reduced versions and original protractions.
 It was the only detailed and comprehensive map of Scotland in existence prior to 1800.The on-line digitised version is available provided by the National Library of Scotland.
-The map was conceived and commissioned exclusively for a military purpose, which is important because bridges matter so much to the military.
+The map was conceived and commissioned exclusively for a military purpose which is important because bridges matter so much to the military.
 It predated the Agricultural Revolution, the Industrial Revolution and Turnpike roads.
 Measurements were made with a chain and simple triangulation with a gun-sighted, non-optical, early theodolite.
 Much of the detail was recorded by rough judgment and sketching.
 There is an abundance of detail and waterways are carefully recorded with every contour.
 Bridges are easily identifiable.
 This makes it the perfect historical baseline resource.
 On this site, the date ascribed to finding a bridge on Roy's map is '1750'.

 The Military Survey (on-line) can be found at